-Figure 62.
+Figure 35.
 Aerial view of the Merriam Park original plat (black outline) in 1966, showing clearance of Prior and St. Anthony Avenue business district for freeway construction.
 The area outlined in red was cleared in the mid-1970s for park and school ground enlargement.
-The Merriam Park Community Center sis shown at arrow.
 (NETR)